RobinJGlover/MSDS/README.md

 - Loop over data by distinct uniq_preg_id baby_dob pairs, select these into a table and unique it then use that to partition.
 - Dry up distinct values into one method
 - Dry up `unique %>% remove from vec %>% sort`
-- Establish rules with specified fields for fetuses in early preg vs delivery.
 - Unified outcome / termination fields from various contributing fields from MSDS whilst maintaining individual fields for MSDS? or just where boiling down the multiple fields returns multiple values do we show this in the event?
 - Comment rules and where shared funcs list which fields are subject to it so user doesn't have to refer to `rationalise_fields::rationalise_data()`
 - EDD method when we calculate from gestation at birth?
-- Restructure query to pull from pregnancybooking table as that should be there whether baby table populated or not so shouldn't have to have two queries..?

 ## Fetuses Rules (remove zeroes)
 ### Early